uc-cdis/gen3-helm/docs/local-observability.md

 panel options overrides it - which is also why one panel holding both CPU and memory queries can label neither correctly.
 One unit per panel.

+`groupBy` is not limited to `service_name`.
+Pyroscope labels each sample with the `span_name` that was active when it was taken, so grouping by that attributes CPU to a route - the `CPU by endpoint` panel.
+Samples taken outside a span carry no `span_name`, so background work and startup drop out of any panel grouped that way.

 ## When a log line or trace link does not show up

 Alloy tails every pod's containers by default, so absent logs are usually a write or a label